Sometimes when divorcing people in New Jersey learn how complex the NJ divorce laws are, they give up on trying to understand them.

 But it is what I see again and again.

-If this page helped you understand what truly drives NJ divorce outcomes, then education is your next advantage.
+If this article helped you understand what often drives NJ divorce settlements, then more of a divorce education could become your next advantage, if you would like.

 My free NJ Divorce Course walks you through: